fboucquez/symbol-bootstrap/docs/compose.md

   --noPassword         When provided, Bootstrap will not use a password, so private keys will be stored in plain text.
                        Use with caution.

-  --password=password  A password used to encrypt and decrypted custom presets, addresses.yml, and preset.yml files.
+  --password=password  A password used to encrypt and decrypt private keys in preset files like addresses.yml and
-                       When providing a password, private keys would be encrypted.
-Keep this password in a secure place!
+                       preset.yml.
+Bootstrap prompts for a password by default, can be provided in the command line (--password=XXXX) or disabled in the command line (--noPassword).

   --upgrade            It regenerates the docker compose and utility files from the <target>/docker folder